 In 3D Mark the chickens really came home to roost.
-The 1050 is not a strong performer, scoring just 1,864 in the latest DirectX 12 Time Spy test which translates to an average framerate of just 10fps – the latest games are off limits.
+The 1050 is not a strong performer, scoring just 1,864 in the latest DirectX 12 Time Spy test which translates to an average frame rate of just 10fps – the latest games are off limits.
 To be fair, the 1050 Ti (slightly superior)-based Apache Pro isn’t much better.
-These laptops will, however, happily play older, competitive games like Counter Strike without worries meaning this gaming laptop could suit pro/enthusiast gamers who don’t need all that extra power.
-Indeed, it scored 20,292 in the 3D Mark Cloud Gate test – which looks at older games – this equates to frame rates of over 165fps.
+These laptops will, however, happily play older, competitive games like Counter Strike, League of Legends and DOTA 2 without worries meaning this gaming laptop could suit pro/enthusiast gamers who don’t need all that extra power.
 In the harder DirectX 11 Firestrike test, it stuttered along averaging between 25-30fps (scoring 5,700).
-That’s not really a playable framerate unless you significantly drop settings.
+That’s not really a playable frame rate for latest-technology games unless you significantly drop settings.

 In terms of battery life, it ran the intensive PC Mark battery test for almost two hours (114 minutes).
 That’s behind the Dominator Pro but that had a larger (much heavier) battery.
 It’s also worth noting that the Apaches’ battery packs are smaller than the Dominator’s – at 600g rather than 1KG.

 It also ran our Full HD movie (at moderate brightness) for three hours.
 That should be fine unless you’re watching the longest epics.